 Otalum is one of the leading manufacturers of customed aluminium extrusion products in Southeast-China, Australia, South America and Southeast-Asia, offering a wide range of production capacities in aluminium extrusions, finishing and fabrication.
 Aluminium is a material combining the characteristics of light, strong, anti-rust, recyclable and economical, which provides the designers and manufacturers with precious choices to maintain a balance between function and cost.

 Otalum's aluminium extrusions profiles are mainly used for a wide variety of markets and applications, such as building and construction, machinery, automotive, furniture, LED, heat sink.
-These aluminium profile sections not only offer good functions but also perform well during actual use.
+These aluminium extruded sections not only offer good functions but also perform well during actual use.
 All our extruded profiles can be produced with the processes of mill finish, anodizing, powder-coating, PVDF painting and wood finishing.
 Thermal break profiles are also available at Otalum and we also offer a full range of fabrication processes.

 Various types of aluminum extrusion profiles can be created with different thicknesses.
 These extruded profiles can have a variety of complex void spaces, which are necessary for end-use applications.
 In order to facilitate various automation applications and meet any performance and weight requirements, a variety of internal voids can be used.
 The most common type of aluminum profile is hollow beam profile, which is just a variation of square profile.
 There are other contour types, such as triangular, single radius and L-shaped contours.